malekhnovich/baseballDataVis/README.md

 The dataset I worked is the baseball data set.
 It consists of 1,157 baseball players.
 The baseball player's handedness, height (in inches), batting average, home runs, and weight(in pounds) were all aspects of each player.
+I decided to make the handedness of the players a categorical variable that I could use in comparison to the batter's average and homeruns hit.
+I also decided to use the weight of the players because my reviewers hypothesized that heavier players would be stronger and hit more homeruns.

 Design